 Here are some of the elements of the New Author Platform I discuss with my author clients who want to build their currency and visibility with readers online.

 Successful authors today are designing websites filled with their work-in-progress, writing frequently updated blogs, tweeting, and shooting home-style, brief videos to post on their sites and on YouTube.
+Many who are focusing their efforts on building and designing much-improved websites for themselves and others are finding that their skill in the field of UX is such that they are seeing it as a potential career path.
+Those interested in this may want to create a ux portfolio to showcase their work to prospective clients in order to drive business in their direction.
+Authors may come across these and decide that they want to make use of their services in the construction of their websites.
+These websites are hosted online, with some making use of Melbourne servers services, and others using platforms like WordPress to help them grow.
 They’re offering original content in samples and chunks, with invitations for feedback, and taking every opportunity to comment and join forums and other online venues on topics that relate to their own work.

 In this way, they’re creating a public face that represents who they are and what they want to say.

 Readers like to know and trust an author before buying their book.
 An artificial, smiley-face false front won’t do the trick.
 Instead, authors need to extend their literary skills to create a genuine bona-fide online persona that has human quirks, dimension, and nuance.
 You can be funny, cranky, indignant, nostalgic, didactic.

 As long as you’re honest and persuasive, you have a better chance of getting potential readers interested to the point where they make the final commitment and put their money down.